+Now that your appointment is all scheduled, you may be asking yourself what to bring to the first vet visit.
 You’ll want to know if your new pet was given vaccines or dewormer by their last caregiver before your first visit to the veterinarian so that they don’t repeat services unnecessarily.
-If you can get a hold of any medical records, take them with you to the appointment.
+If you can get ahold of any medical records, take them with you to the appointment.

 Like any appointment with a new doctor, your pet’s first vet visit will begin with paperwork.
 The paperwork will ask for your contact information and personal information about your pet.
 Some questions regarding your pet may include:

 Remember that these visits aren’t just a time for the veterinarian to ask questions, but they are also a great opportunity for you, as a pet parent, to ask questions or bring up any concerns you may have.

 Your veterinarian will check various areas of your pet for abnormalities, which may include the eyes, ears, teeth, skin, abdomen, heart, lungs, and joints.